Frequently Asked Questions

 - I’m having trouble downloading files.

 - Some people have downloading problems with the large .zip archives.
 Internet connections are often interrupted, and the download managers in web browsers are bad at resuming downloads.
 The download either fails, or it “completes” but is corrupted.
 If you're internet connection is bad, it’s recommended to use a download accelerator.
 These do a much better job at resuming interrupted downloads and leaving you with uncorrupted files.
 Some of these download accelerators are available as extensions to your web browser.
 Others are stand alone applications.
 An excellent free one that works on Windows, Android, and Linux is Uget.

-This RSS feed is a simple list of new content to this site that your browser or feed reader will automatically check for updates.
+- An RSS feed is a simple list of new content to this site that your browser or feed reader will automatically check for updates.
 Then that list will be accessible from, ususally, your browser toolbar as a dropdown menu.
-Since the RSS feed is just a small text (xml) file, it doesn’t use as much bandwidth to check as would visiting the site periodically to check for new content.
-Each item link in the feed’s list will open the location on dhammatalks.org where you can download it.
+Since the RSS feed is just a small text (xml) file, it doesn’t use as much bandwidth to check for new content as would visiting the site periodically to check for new content.
+Each item link in the feed’s list will open the location on dhammatalks.org where you can download the referenced content.

-If you use Firefox or Internet Explorer browsers just left-click on the “subscribe” link and everything should be straightforward.
+- If you use Firefox or Internet Explorer browsers just left-click on the “subscribe” link and everything should be straightforward.
 Google Chrome doesn’t have an RSS feed reader, but you can get an add-on, such as Feedly, from the app store.
-This feed is RSS 2.0 but also has the codes that ought to enable it to work with “atom” readers.
+This feed is RSS 2.0 but also ought to work with “atom” readers.